enefeq/rcron/README.md

 This is a python reimplementation of [Benjamin Pineau's rcron tool](https://code.google.com/p/rcron/), and is intended as a drop-in replacement.

+### Fork notes

+This repo was forked from [https://github.com/EvanK/rcron].
+The functionality remains the same, but the project layout has been changed to work with ansible-galaxy roles.

 ### Requirements

 A POSIX system with a Python 2.4+ interpreter, and a separate tool to maintain state across machines -- such as [keepalived](http://www.keepalived.org/).